Morné du Plessis: Impact

-Du Plessis has contributed in numerous ways to the game that he played.
-Apart from co-founding the Sports Science Institute, he established the Chris Burger Fund in 1980, of which he is still the chairman.
-Now called the Chris Burger Pedro Jackson Players' Fund, Du Plessis' organization raises funds for the financial support of seriously or catastrophically injured South African rugby players and aims to create education to reduce injuries in the sport.
+Apart from co-founding the Sports Science Institute, he established the Chris Burger Fund in 1980, of which he was the chairman for 38 years.
+Now called the Chris Burger Pedro Jackson Players' Fund, the organization raises funds for the financial support of seriously or catastrophically injured South African rugby players and aims to create education to reduce injuries in the sport.
 The Fund established a 24-hour toll-free helpline for access to emergency response services in cases of serious rugby injuries.

 He was elected a member of the Laureus World Sports Academy, and appointed chair of the Laureus Sport for Good Foundation (South Africa).
 Laureus raised R260m to improve the living conditions of disadvantaged youth, aiding 11 projects in South Africa and some 70 worldwide.

 Wellington Lions loose forward Du'Plessis Kirifi is named after Du Plessis.

 Honours

 Du Plessis was nominated as South Africa's Rugby Player of the Year in 1976, 1977, 1979 and 1980.

 In 1999 he was inducted into the International Rugby Hall of Fame, and in 2006 into the South African Sports and Arts Hall of Fame.

 In 2007 Du Plessis was awarded the Order of Ikhamanga in Silver from the South African Government for "excellent achievement in rugby...and promoting the use of sport for social change".